 Benjamin Dumas – born 1728 in Virginia and died in 1797 in Richmond County, North Carolina.
 He married Jamima McLendon about 1755.
 Several of their children went to Alabama.
 They had a son named

 Jeremiah Dumas – born about 1775, died about 1834.
 Not much is know about this son.
 He is shown in a few censuses’ I have.
 And by studying these censuses and the other information in Mr. Wilson’s book I believe that he is the father of

 Thomas Dumas – born in 1805.
 He married Jane Threadgill.
 I have not been able to find much information on Thomas Dumas.
 I do, however know that he is the father of

 Jeremiah Thomas Dumas – born Dec.
 22, 1827 and died July 16, 1880, who as you will see from the family pages is the father of

 James Frank Dumas – born May 10, 1859 and died Nov.
 9, 1938, who of course is the father of

 George Washington Dumas – born Dec.
 25, 1887 and died Jan.
 15, 1972.

-France.
+I am still working on finding proof that our line does go back to Jerome (Jeremiah) Dumas from France.
 When I am able to prove this I will finish filling out our family tree and let everyone know!